ClimateImpactLab/energy-code-release-2020/2_projection/0_packages_programs_inputs/extract_projection_outputs/load_projection/README.md

 # Query Projection Output Data

+- The purpose of the codes in this directory is to extract and load projection system outputs.
+- The projection system outputs ncdf files, which are GCM specific.
+- In order to calculate quantiles and means of the impacts across these GCMs, we run a code called `quantiles.py` from the `open-estimate` repo (not currently released).
+This code outputs a csv of impacts, where the impacts are calculated as means or quantiles of the impacts from each of the GCMs.
+- When running the `load.median()` function from this package, we:
+    - First check if the desired csv of quantiles of our impacts already exists.
+    - If it does exist, we load it.
+    - If it doesn't exist, we run a wrapper for `quantiles.py` that extracts the desired output csv from the ncdf files, and the loads it.
+- Please note, in order to extract the outputs, this package reads the necessary extraction configs in this repo, to work out which extraction command is needed for a given query.
-Extract and load data using quantiles.py or load already extracted data from csvs.
-Currently the system is only set up to query point estimate and delta method output (i.e. variance of projected impact estimates, see Appendix Section C.5)... more functionality to come.
+- Currently the system is only set up to query point estimate and delta method output (i.e. variance of projected impact estimates, see Appendix Section C.5).
+If you would like to query single run outputs, you will need to add more functionality.

 ## Necessary steps for using this system:
 1. Create a bash script similar to `example.sh`, which extracts a specific file specified by a set of parameters.
 Please reference `bash-extraction-script.md` for documentation on necessary syntax for creating a bash script which will integrate with the data querying code.
 Note - the bash script that is actually used in this code is in this folder and is called `extraction_quantiles.sh`.